 - Now stretch your arms above you again, reaching for the sky and let them gently fall to your side.
 Do this one to three times.

 Tips for the best results when starting out:

-- If it is cold, put on a warm, loose sweater and sweat pants.
+- If it’s cold, put on a warm, loose sweater and sweat pants.

-- Make sure that you do not have an empty stomach or a completely full stomach.
-Make sure there is something in your stomach, but not so much that you feel distracted or cramped while sitting. is best when meditating.
+- Make sure that you don’t have an empty stomach or a completely full stomach.
+Make sure there is something in your stomach, but not so much that you feel distracted or cramped while sitting is best when meditating.
 The same thing goes with drinking water: Just enough but not too much.
 Try to eat healthy foods prior to your meditation practice.

 - Some people find it easier to meditate with soft music or other relaxing sounds in the background; others prefer total silence.
 If you belong to the first group, choose appropriate music that helps you calm down and yet won’t distract from your practice.
 Some examples are sounds of nature such as rain and ocean waves, traditional deep sleep music, as well as classical music or contemporary meditation music.
 The choice of music or lack thereof, is entirely a matter of personal preference.
 Experiment and see what works best for you.

 - Use a meditation timer.
 It tells you your time is up without you having to think about it constantly.
 You can use the timer on your mobile phone which makes it nice and easy; just make certain that you have the sound off on your cell phone so that you are not disturbed while meditating.
 Also, make sure the alarm is not a jarring sound so that you are not rudely startled when it goes off.
 Make sure to lower to light on your cell phone, or turn it over so there are no distractions.